Reapplying First-Year Applicants

 |Part-Time (evening division)

 Because the admissions committee uses a rolling admissions process, early filing is encouraged.
-Maximum consideration for both admission and scholarship opportunities will be given to Day Division applications received by the priority deadline of February 1 (extended to June 1).
-Applications to the Day Division may still be accepted after the priority deadline through June 1; however, the admissions committee may reject applicants due to lack of available space in the entering class.
+Maximum consideration for both admission and scholarship opportunities will be given to Day Division applications received by the priority deadline of May 1.
+Applications to the Day Division may still be accepted after the priority deadline through May 1; however, the admissions committee may reject applicants due to lack of available space in the entering class.

 - Application Form